stb-tester/stb-tester/extra/runner/README.rst

     run path/to/test.py another/test.py

-will run the given tests until one of them fails.
+will run the given stb-tester scripts until one of them fails.
 You can run the tests once, or keep going after uninteresting failures, or keep going no matter what; see ``run -h`` for help.

 ``run`` creates a separate timestamped directory for each test run, containing the logs from that run.